Complete the following tasks to prepare for the upgrade to NetWitness Platform 11.4. These tasks are organized by the following categories.

 - Make a note of the rule name and the entire condition that uses Domain or Domain for Suspected C&C, including operators and values.

 Task 8 - Set Data Retention Run Interval to ≥ 24 Hours

 In Security Analytics 10.6.6.x, the Data Retention run interval does not have any minimum value check.
 In 11.3, RSA added a validation check to make sure that it is run at least every 24 hours.
-When you upgrade to 11.3, if this value is less than 24 hours, the Respond service will not start.
+When you upgrade to 11.3 and later, if this value is less than 24 hours, the Respond service will not start.

 - In Security Analytics 10.6.6.x, go to ADMIN > Services.

 - Select the Incident Management service, and then select > View > Explore.

 In the Incident Management Explore view, go to Service > Configuration > dataRetentionConfiguration.